stockholmuniversity/smeta/README.md

 > * a smudge.

-A meta relationship API and web UI for creating relationships between different services, e.g. your companys Single-Signon and your Github account.
+A meta relationship API and web UI for creating relationships between different services, e.g. your companys Single sign-on and your Github account.
 This is the data/relationships that noone wants to do but everyone needs to know about in this BYO world.

 # Plugins